 • Switches or relay contact closures that open or close at specific distances

-• distance data transmitted digitally as serial data communications.
+• distance data transmitted as serial data communications.

 5. What kind of targets can Senix® sensors detect?